rjserrano/TechTrek_Idol_2014/SMAPS/SMAPS - Rugby World Cup 2015/README.md

 ![alt tag] (http://esrica-prairies.maps.arcgis.com/sharing/rest/content/items/55c0b84457584f44b4e3b944506ffae9/data)

-* If you add images into the side panel of the Story Map Journal and decide to delete them the change to a different image, the html code can become corrupted with redundant image container tags and in turn url links from this section down stop working and entire sections blacken out:
+* If you add images into the side panel of the Story Map Journal and decide to delete them to change to a different image, the html code can become corrupted with redundant image container tags and in turn url links from this section down stop working and entire sections blacken out:

 ![alt tag] (http://esrica-prairies.maps.arcgis.com/sharing/rest/content/items/862e08d69a96477dad264078124223ce/data)